MDST2508: Topics in Media Practice

-This course is geared around the design of play — learning how to design and iterate designs, focusing on games and other playful media considered broadly.
+This course is geared around the design of play — learning how to design and iterate designs, focusing on games and other playful, interactive media.
 In this class, students will gain experience developing multiple games for multiple platforms (digital and physical; ranging from video games to tabletop role-playing games), while also critically evaluating game design discourses.
-Each section of this course will focus primarily on a different genre of game (interactive fiction, platformer, role-playing game, VR game, augmented reality game, etc.) or a different use of games (for learning, for political persuasion, for entertainment) with connections made to other genres.
+Each semester, this course will focus primarily on a different genre of game (interactive fiction, platformer, role-playing game, VR game, augmented reality game, etc.) or a different use of games (for learning, for political persuasion, for entertainment) with connections made to other genres.

-For this section, we will focus on games for impact — designing games intended to impact the world.
-Using games and playful media, we will engage with stories and systems to create systems intended to help teach, to help learn, to drive awareness for an issue, to provide political commentary, and/or to work toward social justice.
+For this semester, we will focus on games for impact — designing games intended to impact the world.
+Using games and playful media, we will engage with stories and systems to create systems intended to help teach, to help learn, to drive awareness for an issue, or to provide political commentary.
 As we develop our skills in designing within this approach to games, we will also be engaging with the tensions between narrative and game systems, designer discourses on design, as well as critical discourses on these media.

 No experience with games is necessary!
-We will design multiple games in small groups, utilizing multiple approaches to design.
-In the second half of the term, students will individually or in pairs pick flesh out a complete prototype.
-Atop this, student groups will be encouraged to dive into student interests, seeking out a local University or community group to help their game achieve its impact goals.
+And no pre-existing interest in digital games is needed (we’ll actually spend most of the semester on non-digital games — board games, card games, role-playing games).
+Since this is an introduction to considering game design from a media studies perspective, we will start from the ground up.
+We’ll spend the bulk of the term designing multiple small games, utilizing multiple approaches to design.
+In the second half of the term, students will individually or in pairs pick a particular topic/design platform, and then work for several weeks to flesh out a complete prototype using iterative design.
+Student groups will be encouraged to dive into student interests, seeking out a local University or community group to help their game achieve its impact goals.

 Throughout, we will engage with “games for impact” considered quite loosely — we’ll look at games intended to be used in schools, games that had entertainment intent that were repurposed for learning, games that serve as political agitprop, games that attempt to promote social issues, etc.